dd9jn/rfc4880bis/crypto-refresh.md

 Refer to {{security-considerations}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
 Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

-The input to the key wrapping method is the value "m" derived from the session key, as described in {{public-key-encrypted-session-key-packets-tag-1}}, "Public-Key Encrypted Session Key Packets (Tag 1)", except that the PKCS #1.5 padding step is omitted.
-The result is padded using the method described in {{PKCS5}} to an 8-octet granularity.
+The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", padded using the method described in {{PKCS5}} to an 8-octet granularity.

 For example, the following AES-256 session key, in which 32 octets are denoted from k0 to k31, is composed to form the following 40 octet sequence:

     09 k0 k1 ... k31 s0 s1 05 05 05 05 05

-The octets s0 and s1 above denote the checksum.
+The octets s0 and s1 above denote the checksum of the session key octets.
 This encoding allows the sender to obfuscate the size of the symmetric encryption key used to encrypt the data.
 For example, assuming that an AES algorithm is used for the session key, the sender MAY use 21, 13, and 5 octets of padding for AES-128, AES-192, and AES-256, respectively, to provide the same number of octets, 40 total, as an input to the key wrapping method.